 The Translational Drug Discovery Group was established in 2011 as part of a major strategic investment within the School of Life Sciences.
 The group comprises medicinal chemistry and molecular pharmacology laboratories and plays a pivotal role in the School’s translational research strategy which aims to translate a fundamental understanding of disease processes and molecular targets, whether that knowledge resides within the University of Sussex or in UK-based and international academic and industrial institutions, into novel drugs.

-The group has successfully attracted in approximately £8M of research funding and currently has twenty scientists with a high level of experience in Drug Discovery.
+The group has successfully attracted in excess of £9M of research funding and currently has twenty scientists with a high level of experience in Drug Discovery.

 The group plays an active role in teaching and training students.
 In particular, final year undergraduate students work in our laboratories alongside experienced scientists and PhD students whose projects are directly related to aspects of Drug Discovery.